Microsoft profit up as demand for cloud service soars

 "We're not at Amazon's margin today," said Suh.
 "Their infrastructure business is much larger.
 They have the benefit of scale.
 We track more like what Amazon was when they were closer to our size."

-Revenue from Microsoft's 'Intelligent Cloud' business, which includes Azure, along with other data centre software, rose 8 percent to US$6.9 billion in the quarter.
+Revenue from Microsoft's 'Intelligent Cloud' business, which includes Azure, along with other data center software, rose 8 percent to US$6.9 billion in the quarter.

 That beat analysts' average estimate of US$6.73 billion, according to research firm FactSet StreetAccount.